MysterionAutotronic/awtSummary/angular.md

             - used for bidirectional data binding
             - ngModel requires a name attribute

-        #inputName="ngModel"
+        #inputEmail="ngModel"
-            - #inputName is value of name attribute
+            - #inputEmail is value of name attribute
-            - creates a reference to ngModel directive instance named inputName
+            - creates a reference to ngModel directive instance named inputEmail
             - allows access to properties like pristine, valid, dirty (opposite of pristine, has been modified), touched (input has been focused, not about modified), errors